kkrruumm/kkrruumm/README.md

 I do sysadmin things

-I like Linux, BSD, and networking
+I like Linux, BSD, and FOSS software in general.

+If you need to contact me, you may do so at ``kris_`` on https://libera.chat/